funjobie/FactorioStuff/CookingWithBeaconsLib/control-api-public.md

 ```

 The following letters are allowed: 'O' means no affect, 'X' means affected by the beacon, and 'E' means the beacon position.
-If maps directly to the coordinate system also seen on screen, meaning that the first letter in the first string is to the top-left of the entity while the last letter of the last string is bottom right.
+It maps directly to the coordinate system also seen on screen, meaning that the first letter in the first string is to the top-left of the entity while the last letter of the last string is bottom right.
+Each letter refers to exactly one tile distance in the game world.
 You can define rectangular shapes, but all strings must have the same length.
 You can put the entity position anywhere you want, but only one 'E' may be specified.
 There are two helper functions create_sphere_custom_shape and create_diamond_custom_shape for easy sphere and diamond shapes.